 For a new inpatient tower at St Joseph’s Hospital, the challenge was compounded by a tight site and the proximity of sensitive structures and equipment.
 Construction of a 6-story tower as part of a $126 million expansion of St Joseph’s Hospital in Tampa, FL, included excavation for two underground levels.
-Additional construction requirements included installation of a pedestrian bridge to St Joseph’s Women’s Hospital.
+Additional construction requirements included the installation of a pedestrian bridge to St Joseph’s Women’s Hospital.

-Site soils consisted of silts, sands and clays, with groundwater located 3 ft below working grade.
-Excavation of the 18,000 sq. ft basement area to 22-25 ft below ground surface therefore required support of excavation (SOE).
+Site soils consisted of silts, sands, and clays, with groundwater located 3 ft below working grade.
+Excavation of the 18,000 sq. ft basement area to 22-25 ft below ground surface, therefore, required support of excavation (SOE).
 However, the proximity of existing sensitive hospital facilities precluded vibration-intensive conventional SOE methods such as vibrated sheet piles or driven soldier piles and lagging.

 Keller’s soil mixing capability allowed basement-level excavation to be achieved smoothly and efficiently without adversely impacting existing sensitive hospital facilities.